Star Trek Voyager (VOY) Season 4

-- Remarkable ship: The Flaxian ship from DS9: "Improbable Cause" was re-used without any modifications for Kovin's shuttle.
+- Remarkable ship: Stock footage of the Flaxian ship from DS9: "Improbable Cause" was re-used without any modifications for Kovin's shuttle.

 Stardate not given/51715.2: Hirogen hunters have boarded Voyager and are now running their deadly games on the holodecks.
 In one scenario the Hirogen impersonate SS officers who - with the security protocols turned off - are chasing members of the French Resistance in World War II.
 The latter are actually Voyager crew members, but because of subdermal transmitters they are not aware of the true whereabouts.
 The Doctor fortunately finds a way to disengage Janeway's and Seven's implants.
 By blowing up the sickbay, Janeway finally manages to disable all implants.
 Soon, the situation runs totally out of control of either side, and after many casualties and much of the ship destroyed, Janeway and the Hirogen leader agree on a cease-fire.

 The Hirogen - a species like no other.
 They don't kill for a concrete or abstract goal, but just for their pleasure.
 It is their way.
 It wouldn't be Star Trek if they were just depicted as intolerable criminals or even as inhuman beasts.
 In spite of this good tradition the Hirogen Commandant that attempts to build a better future for his people's culture plays only a minor part, and unlike other villains in Star Trek his motivation can't really justify what he is doing - at least not by any human standards.